amabdallah/Demo_WaMDaM_Wizard/test.md

 You can find the <root-passwd> variable on the `vars.yml` file, in the `mysql_root_passwd` variable

-## 4. Populate database from Excel
+## 4. Populate the application database from Excel
 To initially populate the application with controlled vocabulary terms and their definitions to all some or all of the tables, you can use this generic Excel (.xlsx) template.
 Fill out the data into Excel, then use the Terminal CMD.EXE

 First you need to place the spreadsheets on the `spreadsheets` folder as it's set in the `vars.yml` file.
 This location is shared with the apps containers, that means that any file you place here would be accesible for both apps in the `spreadsheets` directory.